XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Brad Jacobs

-Thank you, operator and thanks everyone for turning into our calls and I will be seeing many of you in the upcoming conference season over a videoconference.
-We are looking forward to the time when it’s safe for us to all see each other in person and to where appropriate shake hands or even giving a hug and be back to normal.
+Thank you, operator, and thanks everyone for turning into our calls.
+And we will be seeing many of you in the upcoming conference season over video conference.
+We are looking forward to the time when it’s safe for us to all see each other in person and to, where appropriate, shake hands or even give a hug and be back to normal.
 So, thank you for your support and talk to you in due course.
 Have a great day.
 Be safe.

 Operator